-I grew up in Israel, at a time when it was mostly empty, before it became the bustling metropolis that it is today.
-I spent my early years roaming seemingly endless fields and orchards abandoned by former occupants who fled the area when it became a Jewish State.
-At that time I could find abundant solitude and fascination with the natural treasures around me.
-On a given walk I often encountered fauna and flora now extinct or almost so.
+I grew up in Israel, at a time when it was mostly empty country, in the period after its former inhabitants were driven away by wars, and before it became the bustling metropolis that it is today (it is, after all, not much larger than some cities).
+I spent my early years innocently unaware of the brutal and regenerative events that gave rise to a new country, roaming seemingly endless fields and orchards abandoned by former occupants.
+At that time, I could find abundant solitude and fascination with the natural treasures around me.
+On my walks then, I often encountered rare and delicate species whose beauty left a lifelong impression, and that are now long extinct or almost so.

-When the places I loved in my youth were no longer, and the politics and wars became too painful to bear, I knew I had to leave, and some years later I did.
-The Internet boom allowed me to immigrate to the US, start my own business and rediscover the wild in the remoteness of a desert region known as the Colorado Plateau, where I now live and work, and where I feel at home more than anywhere else.
+When the places—literal and metaphorical—I loved in my youth were no longer, and the politics and wars became too painful to bear, I knew I had to leave.
+As fortune would have it, being a self-trained technologist during the Internet boom, has allowed me to immigrate to the US, to become an American citizen, to start my own business, and ultimately to reconnect with the wildness I had lost, in the remote reaches of a desert region known as the Colorado Plateau, where I now live and work, and where I feel more at home than anywhere else I have ever been.

-Photography to me is an extension of my life-long love of wildness, and a means of engaging with the natural world in intimate and creative ways.
-I don’t photograph merely to record what I see, but to express something of my relationship with these places and the important role they played in my life for nearly two decades now.
-These are my sanctuaries, my places to think and feel in the most raw and direct way that I am capable of; and, when needed, to break down and pull myself back together in.
+Photography to me is an extension of my lifelong love of (read: need for) wildness.
+It is a means of formulating something of my wild experiences into visual expressions, and to do so at the height of inspiration, with the emotions still raw in me.
+I don’t photograph merely to record what I see, but to express something of my relationship with the places that have become home to in a sense I did not know was possible until finding them, and the important role they play in my life.
+These places are my sanctuaries, my safe and welcoming spaces where I can think and feel in the clearest and most direct way that I am capable of.
+When needed, they are also my safe places to break down, and to put myself back together, in.

-While I consider these images my art, I am also keenly aware that the term holds different meanings for different people.
-My images are not meant to serve as documentary records and should not be considered as such.
-To a large degree they are faithful to real views, but just as often they are composed and processed so as to accomplish and emphasize specific emotional connotations that transcend literal appearances.
+My photographs are not intended to commemorate the appearances of any specific places, and should not be considered as such.
+To a large degree they are faithful to real views, sometimes witnessed in extraordinary circumstances; but just as often they are composed and processed specifically to express specific emotional connotations, for which the identity of the things or places photographed is entirely irrelevant.
 My hope is that they are appreciated as such.

 In response to reader questions I wish to offer this additional information:

 - I dislike drones and I don’t use them.
 My work is founded in my love and reverence for wild places and wild life.
-I believe that drones almost always are a nuisance to my own experience and to the experience of others in wilderness, and while they may yield interesting photographs, they do little in the way of creative expression.
-The great majority of drone images, in my opinion, are a goal that does not justify its means.
+I believe that drones almost always are a nuisance to my own experience and to the experience of others in wilderness, which to me is more important than any photograph.